idooo/colours/README.md

 **palette**

 Set the palette of available colors.
-You can pass array of strings or string with `,` divider
+You can pass array of strings or string with `,` divider (`data-palette`)
 ```javascript
 $('#element').colours({
 	palette: ['green', '#667788', 'white', '#333']